 In fact, 90%+ of mortgages in America carry an interest rate of less than 5%.
 Therefore, anybody who is worried about a housing market collapse due to higher mortgage rates shouldn't be.

 Further, unless mortgage holders with mortgage rates over 5% are struggling financially, they likely also don't care either.
 For if they cared, they would have already refinanced to a much lower rate!

 ARMs Are A Small Percentage Of Mortgages

 Only about 5% of homeowners with mortgages have an adjustable-rate mortgage as we learned in a previous post.
 Therefore, this means that 95% of homeowners with 30-year fixed and 15-year fixed mortgages are also unaffected.
 Just know the percentage of mortgages with ARMs is increasing.
 The percentage is now closer to 10% given the rise in mortgage rates.

 If you are an ARM holder, you might be a bit nervous.
 However, chances are good that by the time your introductory fixed-rate expires, mortgages rates will have come back down again.
 After all, we're in a 40+-year downward interest rate channel.
 Inflation is proving to be transitory after all.

 Number Of Mortgages By Interest Rate

-Here’s a great chart by Black Knight and Axios Visuals highlighting the number of mortgages by interest rate.
-Mid-April 2022 is a great time period to check the data because it is after the largest quarterly mortgage rate increase since 1981.
+Here's a great chart by Black Knight and Axios Visuals highlighting the number of mortgages by interest rate.
+Notice how the vast majority of mortgage holders have mortgage rates below 4%.

 The total number of mortgages in this chart is 53.585 million mortgages.
 Therefore, let me break down the percentage of mortgages at various interest rates.